james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 }
 ```

-Attaching that function to the map
+Attaching that function to the map:

 ```javascript
 map.on('click', onMapClick);